Session 1: October 7 - December 2. 2020

 an introduction to

-Photo 101* is a ten week course that examines the basic photographic skills and gradually introduces advanced approaches to applying these skills to a variety of subjects and assignments.
+Photo 101* is a nine week course that examines the basic photographic skills and gradually introduces advanced approaches to applying these skills to a variety of subjects and assignments.
 Designed primarily for the keen beginner with an interchangeable lens camera (SLR & mirrorless cameras), the course can be completed with any camera with manual controls (compact, mirrorless, even advanced cell phones etc).

 Through class presentations, group critiques, and weekly assignments, students push their photography further, culminating in the final presentation of a personal project.
 Photo 101 also provides students the opportunity to attend optional field trips, one of which is included as part of the course.